 Special Census 2018

-The City of Naperville, in conjunction with the U.S. Census Bureau, is conducting a partial special census beginning on February 23, 2018 to certify an increase in the city's population in select areas where significant population growth is believed to have occurred since the last full census in 2010.
-A certified increase in Naperville's population will mean increased revenue to the city since State of Illinois income tax, local use tax and motor fuel tax are based on a per capita distribution.
-Your support is essential for a successful special census!
+The City of Naperville, in conjunction with the U.S. Census Bureau, conducted a partial special census in early 2018 to certify an increase in the city's population in select areas where significant population growth is believed to have occurred since the last full census in 2010.

 Frequently Asked Questions